lyk91471872/InformationVisualisationProject1/src/q4_greeks_vs_returns.md

 **Implied Volatility: IV = σ**
 > The volatility value that makes the model price match the market price.

-We visualize CALL options in a 3D scatter (θ, Δ, Γ) and encode payoff as color and size:
+We visualize CALL options in a 3D (θ, Δ, Γ) bubble plot and encode payoff as color and size:

 ```js
 import { renderGreeks3DOptions } from "./charts/index.js";